 They Possess People Skills

 In an optometric practice, having staff members who possess people skills is vital to ensure patient satisfaction.
 If you’re looking to promote an employee, monitor the way the individual communicates with your patients and other staff members.
 Analyze how the individual listens to staff and patients, communicates tasks, and delivers feedback.
+You can even survey your patients for this information and to improve their experience.

 They Are Already Performing The Tasks